blazium-engine/blazium-docs/tutorials/3d/standard_material_3d.rst

 UV1 and UV2
 -----------

-Godot supports two UV channels per material.
+Blazium supports two UV channels per material.
 Secondary UV is often useful for ambient occlusion or emission (baked light).
 UVs can be scaled and offset, which is useful when using repeating textures.